CorentinDumery/3d-counting/README.md

 This repository was tested with torch `2.1.2+cu118` and nerfstudio `1.1.5` on Ubuntu 24.04.

 1) Since our volume reconstruction is based on nerfstudio's implementation of 3DGS, you will need a nerfstudio environment.
 You can find [instructions here](https://docs.nerf.studio/quickstart/installation.html).
-Make sure you can run splatfacto before proceeding to the next steps: `ns-train splatfacto data/pasta`
+Make sure you can run splatfacto before proceeding to the next steps: `ns-train splatfacto --data data/pasta`

 Some fixes for common issues with nerfstudio:
 -   To install `tiny-cuda-nn` it may be useful to downgrade g++: